ToF-/Domain/README.md

+---
+layout: post
-# Scratching the surface of Monad Transformers
+title: "Scratching the surface of Monad Transformers"
+categories: Programming
+date: 17-05-2020
+---
 Haskell makes it possible to write statically typed, purely functional programs.
 This gives us two interesting conveniences:

 * any incoherence in the type of our expressions and sequences can be spotted at compile time,